hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-1_Multi Tier Web Application Stack Setup Locally/README.md

 apt install nginx -y
 ```

 - We will create a Nginx configuration file under directory `/etc/nginx/sites-available/` with below content:
+Frontend is going to listen on port 80, if you access nginx service on port 80, it is going to route the request to the vproapp server(app01:8080)
 ```sh
 vi /etc/nginx/sites-available/vproapp
 Content to add: